 Imago

-The Los Angeles Lakers are hours away from facing the Houston Rockets for the second game of the playoff series.
+With no reinforcements coming and the pressure only growing, LeBron James and the Los Angeles Lakers must find a way to hold off the Houston Rockets in their playoff series.
 They snatched the first game away with LeBron James ruling the floor and Luke Kennard’s 27-point heroics.
 Meanwhile, Luka Doncic and Austin Reaves watched the action unfold from the sidelines.
-And for Game 2, too, both stars won’t be of any help to the King or to the team.
+And for Game 2, too, both stars wouldn’t be of any help to the King or to the LA team.

 Watch What’s Trending Now!

-- Lakers not expecting Doncic to return in Round 1
+- Lakers are “not expecting” Doncic to return in Round 1

-- Reaves further along than Doncic in rehab process
+- Reaves is “further along” than Doncic in the rehab process

 - Reaves has started 1-on-1 on-court work; needs to go through 3-on-3 and 5-on-5

-- Reaves tracking to return late in Round 1 or early in Round 2 if Lakers advance
+- Reaves tracking to return late in Round 1 or early in Round 2 if LA advances

-Now, on Monday, they joined Jake LaRavia and Jarred Vanderbilt for a light on-court session, working through non-contact shooting drills like free throws, with minimal physical load.
+Now, on Monday, they joined Jake LaRavia and Jarred Vanderbilt for a light on-court session, working through non-contact shooting drills, such as free throws, with minimal physical load.
 Both stars are recovering from the injuries they sustained during the regular season.
 Luka Doncic (hamstring strain) and Austin Reaves (oblique strain) haven’t played a single game since April 2 and remain out indefinitely.

-At the same time, the Rockets didn’t have Kevin Durant in their arsenal to control the game.
-And that tilted the game towards LA.
-Simply because Houston hit only 37.6% of their shots, despite grabbing 21 offensive rebounds for extra chances.
-They had 13 turnovers and missed looks that hurt their record on the floor.
+At the same time, the Rockets didn’t have Kevin Durant to control the game.
+And that tilted the game in LA’s favor.
+Simply because Houston hit only 37.6% of their shots, despite grabbing 21 offensive rebounds for extra chances, they had 13 turnovers and missed looks that hurt their record on the floor.
+But the problems persisted in Game 2.
+Although the Slim Reaper had a good game, he struggled to make any tangible impact in the second half.
+His nine turnovers overall proved detrimental in the end, as LA focused on blocking his access to teammates while clogging the paint.

 When will LeBron James’ teammates return to the floor?
 Do we have a timeline?

 Austin Reaves is back on the court, working through light drills, with a focus on how quickly he can advance into the playoffs.
-Before getting sidelined, he pushed through the oblique issue in the second half of the Thunder game and still played on.
+Before getting sidelined, he pushed through the oblique issue in the second half of the Thunder game and kept playing.
 After the game, he walked out in strong spirits, which only boosts optimism about his condition.
-The Lakers are now tracking his progression closely, balancing recovery and readiness as each session matters more than the last.
+LA is now closely tracking his progression, balancing recovery and readiness as each session matters more than the last.

-However, the decision is tied tightly to the situation and risk.
-If the Lakers hold a 3-2 lead, they may choose patience and delay his return.
-But if they face elimination late in the series, urgency could push him back sooner.
-Saturday’s win further opened the door for a possible return this series, depending on how his body responds in the coming days.
+However, the decision is closely tied to the situation and the risk.
+If the Lakers hold a 3-2 lead, they may choose to be patient and delay his return further.
+But if they risk facing elimination late in the series, urgency could push him back sooner.
+It depends on how his body responds in the coming days.

 On the other hand, Luka Doncic is trending toward missing the Rockets series entirely, with multiple updates already pointing in that direction.
 Even his trip to Spain for treatment briefly raised hope, but the Lakers now view his hamstring strain as too unpredictable.
-The injury carries a higher risk than Austin Reaves’ oblique issue, especially with rushing back, potentially causing long-term setbacks.
-As a result, the Lakers are prioritizing caution over urgency and focusing on full recovery instead of quick returns.
+The injury carries a higher risk than Reaves’ oblique issue, especially with rushing back, potentially causing long-term setbacks.